upgini/upgini/README.md

 ```

 **Stability parameters:**
 - `stability_threshold` (float, default=0.2): PSI threshold value.
-Features with PSI above this threshold will be excluded from the final feature set.
+Features with PSI above this threshold will be excluded from the final feature set, except original client features when `select_features=False`.
 Lower values mean stricter stability requirements.
 - `stability_agg_func` (str, default="max"): Function to aggregate PSI values across time intervals.
 Options: "max" (most conservative), "min" (least conservative), "mean" (balanced approach).

 **PSI (Population Stability Index)** measures how much feature distribution changes over time.
 Lower PSI values indicate more stable features, which are generally more reliable for production ML models.
 PSI is calculated on the eval_set, which should contain the most recent dates relative to the training dataset.